adham618/adham618/README.md

 # Hey There! 👋

-**I'm Adham**, a frontend developer specializing in React.js and Next.js with TypeScript.
-I work with Prisma and Drizzle for databases and use Cypress and Playwright for testing.
-I also develop mobile apps using React Native and Expo.
+**I'm Adham**, a frontend engineer pushing the boundaries of React.js, Next.js, and TypeScript.
+I craft sleek, high-performance web and mobile experiences using the latest tech—Prisma, Drizzle, Cypress, Playwright, React Native, Expo, and more.

+ Something big is coming.
+Stay tuned. ⚡

 **Languages and Tools:**